 The Gardner School of Nashville is significantly more than a traditional preschool or child care facility.
-Established in 2005, we are proud to offer our award-winning services to the children and families of Nashville.
+Established in 2005, this Nashville preschool is proud to offer our award-winning childcare to the children and families of Music City.
 As a private, academically focused preschool that specializes in early childhood education, we cater to those families that want the best for their child.
 Our school is conveniently located in the Century City Business Park off of Elm Hill Pike and directly across from The University of Phoenix.
 At our Nashville campus, we offer year-round educational programs for full and part-time childcare for children six weeks old through private Pre-Kindergarten.
 In addition, we provide a full suite of enrichment classes and our summer camp, Camp Gardner.

 How long have you been with TGS?
 6 years